-An interesting note– 11 years after Great White opened nearby Six Flags Fiesta Texas oddly enough erected an identical roller coaster with a mirrored layout.
+An interesting sidenote– 11 years after Great White opened, nearby Six Flags Fiesta Texas oddly enough erected an identical roller coaster with a mirrored layout.
 If you're riding Great White and it seems remarkably familiar, that's probably because you've also ridden – Goliath.

 |1997||Steel||Inverted Multielement||Bolliger & Mabillard|

 Shorter, mirror clone of the "Batman The Ride" B&M inverted roller coasters found at many Six Flags Theme Parks.

 Train has eight cars with one row each, seating four abreast per row.

 Height requirement: Riders must be at least 54 inches tall

 Find Where to Coast™ with Ultimate Rollercoaster® Database

 Where to Coast™, Rollercoaster Yellowpages™ are trademarks of Ultimate Rollercoaster®.